top of page

 PAN Project Ensemble & CAMP Ensemble

-saenghwang, gamin; shakuhachi, Ned Rothenberg; janggu & jing, Woonjung Sim; Eunmi Ko, breath controlled piano; trumpet, Arda Cabaoglu
+piri, gamin; shakuhachi, Ned Rothenberg; janggu & jing, Woonjung Sim; Eunmi Ko, breath controlled piano; trumpet, Arda Cabaoglu

 True Love Peach Blossom is a special composition celebrating the union and wedding of two exceptional musicians from the Contemporary Art Music Project: Finnish violinist Dr. Sini Vritanen and Turkish trumpet player Dr. Arda Cabaoglu.
 This piece is uniquely crafted for both the CAMP and PAN Project Ensemble, featuring an intercultural blend of instruments, including the Japanese shakuhachi, Korean piri and janggu, the Suzuki Andes 25F (a Japanese recorder-keyboard), and Western violin and trumpet.
 Inspired by this diverse instrumentation and the rich cultural backgrounds of the musicians, True Love Peach Blossom embraces the theme of love and marriage.
 The music incorporates elements from various wedding traditions, drawing from Japanese, Korean, Finnish, and Turkish ceremonial music and dances.
 Commissioned by the Contemporary Art Music Project, this piece was made possible with additional support from the Department of Cultural Affairs, Taipei City Government.